Dragon-Wonder/Physics-Collision-Simulator/README.md

 FolderName\SDL2_image.dll
 ```

-If you are using the verision I complie, which can be found in the [release tab](https://github.com/Dragon-Wonder/Physics-Collision-Simulator/releases)
+If you are using the verision I compile, which can be found in the [release tab](https://github.com/Dragon-Wonder/Physics-Collision-Simulator/releases)
 you will also need the following binaries.

 ```